daylamtayari/Pi-Hole-Blocklist/README.md

 # Pi-Hole-Blocklist

 This is my personal Pi-Hole blocklist with over a million domains blocking everything from trackers, advertisements, spams and fishing domains.
 This is a large compilation of blocklists and every blocklist used in this compilation is credited below.
-The master list is seperated into three parts due to the master list being too big for most services, including Pi-Hole.

-**When setting this up in Pi-Hole, use the split lists instead of master lists because in most cases it will be too big to properly download.**

 **If you wish to suggest domains or blocklists to be appended to this blocklist, please open a pull request in the suggestions branch.**

-**Number of domains: 2,144,970.**
+**Number of domains: 2,144,662.**
 **Latest updated date: 14/06/2020.**

 Project home page: https://github.com/daylamtayari/Pi-Hole-Blocklist